hapax/hapax.github.io/assets/maximal.md

 and we can check, from our earlier observation about cos and sin, that
 $x^2 + y^2 = \ell^2$.
-Great!
-We now have a nice way to talk about rotations.

 ### 1.2.
 Zigzags and circles <a id="sec-1-2" name="sec-1-2"></a>